fixstars/libSGM/README.md

 Moreover, to build the sample, we need the following libraries:
 - OpenCV 3.0 or later
 - CMake 3.1 or later
+- Pybind11 (latest) if python bindings option is enabled

 ## Build Instructions
 ```